Devon Windsor Gets Wet In Seriously Tiny Bikini Bottoms In Sizzling Video

 As The Inquisitr also reported, the model gave her impressive 1.7 million followers a good look at all her hard work in the gym in a photo posted to her own account as she did a little sunbathing.

-That sizzling snap, uploaded online on October 5, showed Devon laying on her back on the sand in a dark bikini.
+That sizzling snap, uploaded online on October 5, showed Devon lying on her back on the sand in a dark bikini.
 The supermodel left very little to the imagination as she avoided tan lines by untying one side of the skimpy bikini bottoms.

 In the caption, the lingerie model admitted that the photo summed up her “Saturday mood in #DWswim” while she also tagged the official account of her swim line, which boasts several different bikini and bathing suit looks in different styles and patterns.

-Speaking out to Us Weekly about her swimwear venture in August, she revealed what makes her line so unique.
+Speaking to Us Weekly about her swimwear venture in August, she revealed what makes her line so unique.

 “An important aspect of the collection was to make it affordable and something that is not just your average triangle bikini,” Devon shared.